papiodesu/leptos_book/src/reactivity/14_create_effect.md

     let logged = move || log.get().join("\n");

     // the newtype pattern isn't *necessary* here but is a good practice
-    // it avoids confusion with other possible future 「RwSignal<Vec<String>>」 contexts
+    // it avoids confusion with other possible future "RwSignal<Vec<String>>" contexts
     // and makes it easier to refer to it provide_context(LogContext(log));